snotskie/ttrpg/md/index.md

 1. **Attack:** The Attacker rolls the appropriate Stat.
 2. **Defense:** The Defender chooses a Stat to roll, according to the Stat used by the Attacker and the Defense Options table below.
+3. **Help Effects:** If the Attacker, Defender, or either of their allies have Help effects, resolve these effects one at a time, first "receive aid" effects, then Defender Help, then Attacker Help.
-3. **Outcome:** The action's effect is only successful if the Attacker rolls higher than the Defender.
+4. **Outcome:** The action's effect is only successful if the Attacker rolls higher than the Defender.
 The size of the effect is determined by the difference between their scores according to the Outcome Sizes and Contest Effects tables below.
-4. **Defender Victory:** In some Contests, at GM discretion, when the Defender wins by enough, they may receive an outcome as though they were the Attacker instead.
+5. **Defender Victory:** In some Contests, at GM discretion, when the Defender wins by enough, they may receive an outcome as though they were the Attacker instead.
 By default however, Defender victory simply nullifies the Attack's intended effect.

 ---
 <!-- _class: rules -->